-6) From the graphs, comment about the correlation of each of the four forms of gravity records with the latitude and height of observation point.
+6) From the graphs, comment about the correlation of each of the four forms of gravity records with the latitudes and heights of the observation points.
 You can do this by filling out the following table:

 Type of gravity Increases or decreases with latitude?
 Increases or decreases with height?
-Reason(s) if there is a correlation
+Reason(s) if reality does not match expectations

-Raw
+Raw Expected: Expected:

+In reality : In reality :

-Latitude corrected
+Latitude corrected Expected: Expected:

+In reality : In reality :

-Free-air corrected
+Free-air corrected Expected: Expected:

+In reality : In reality :

-Bouguer corrected
+Bouguer corrected Expected: Expected:

+In reality: In reality: